We use our proprietary 5 stage Ecommerce Business Growth system

-Claire clicks the link to your website but when she arrives it’s not been optimised for her device.
+Claire clicks the link to your website but when she arrives it’s not been properly optimised for her device.
+Yes it’s mobile responsive, but it still doesn’t really enable her to buy quickly and easily.
 She does her best to navigate the site but it’s a frustrating experience at best.
 Not so awesome.

-At this point, even though Claire found what she was looking for, she knows that buying it will involve pinching and zooming her way through the checkout.
+At this point, even though Claire found what she was looking for, she knows that buying it will involve struggling with the checkout.
 She decides to buy it later when she’s in front of her laptop.
 Opportunity lost.
 Definitely not awesome.

-126 projects complete with 99.2% of clients very happy
+189 projects complete with 99.4% of clients happy or very happy

 ‘It can’t be done!’, ‘Don’t even try!’
 We hear that a lot.
 And it’s true of course.
 If you want to compete with Amazon on price, user generated reviews, or shipping speed/price, it won’t be easy to win.
 But why not compete on something Amazon doesn’t do so well?